juferafo/UDE-airflow/README.md

 The code of these operators and additional helper classes can be found in `./plugins/operators` and `./plugins/helpers/sql_queries.py`.

-### Apache Airflow configuration
+### Initial set-up configuration

-The data pipeline needs to access certain services from AWS like S3 or Redshift.
-For this purpose it is necessary to set-up two [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) with the following IDs:
+Before testing this repository it is necessary to go through the below steps:

+1. Redshift cluster: since the data will be ingested into a DWH hosted in Redshift we need to create a cluster and make it accessible so we can insert such data.
+Taking a look into the pipeline one can notice that there are no steps for creating or dropping tables, therefore, the user must create the tables before running the pipeline.
+To do so, one can employ the SQL DDL statements in `./create_tables.sql`.
-1. `aws_credentials`: this connection must be configured as `Amazon Web Services` and it will contain the AWS credentials.
-This is required, for example, to read data from S3.
+2. The Airflow [connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) `aws_credentials` must be configured as `Amazon Web Services` and it will contain the AWS credentials required, for example, to read data from S3.

-2. `redshift_conn_id`: this connection must be configured as `Postgres` and it will encapsulate the endpoint, schema, login and password to access the Redshift cluster.
+3. The Airflow connection `redshift_conn_id` must be configured as `Postgres`.
+It will encapsulate the endpoint, schema, login and password to access the Redshift cluster.

 ## Requirements